tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 ![tailwind-post-example][luck]

-Our members can edit post captions directly, as well as choose hashtags from the "Suggested Hashtags" section below the post.
+Our members can edit their post captions directly, as well as select hashtags from the "Suggested Hashtags" section below the post.

 Let's imagine that we want to add a character count to the post caption: